babyccino/portfolio-v2/src/content/projects/barnes-hut.md

   ]
 ---

-I studied this algorithm in a Scala course on parallel programming and thought it would be a fun project to make a visualisation web app.
+I studied this algorithm in a parallel programming unit and thought it would be a fun project to make a visualisation web app.
 To keep this site performant I used stragies such as: object pooling, using html canvas, and various other algorithms.